GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ---

 I'm Chris Harrelson,
-the engineering lead for Rendering (HTML & CSS -> pixels) in Blink.
+the engineering lead for Rendering (transforming HTML and CSS to pixels) in Blink.
-I've been deep in the trenches of rendering performance on the web for over eight years, with a personal goal of doing whatever I can to make delivering excellent UX on the web faster, more reliable, and easier.
+I've been deep in the trenches of rendering performance on the web for over eight years, with a personal goal of doing whatever I can to make delivering excellent UX on the web faster, easier, and more reliable.
 I'm excited for us to tell you about what we've done in that time to build a new, cutting-edge Chromium rendering engine architecture.
 To achieve this has been an enormous labor of love, and I hope you enjoy hearing about it!